aldonalis/Todo-List/README.md

-Todo-list application made during "Web Develope Bootcamp" course on Udemy.com Tick off your tasks and get more organised using this app.
+Todo-list application made during "Web Develope Bootcamp" course on Udemy.com
+<br>Tick off your tasks and get more organised using this app.

 Preview - <a href="https://aldonalis.github.io/Todo-List/">click here</a>